Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Numerical Simulation Analysis

-We finally evaluate the AoA estimation errors of various methods in the context of massive-MIMO radar.
-The mean square error (MSE) of estimated AoAs is meansured by:
+Finnaly, we evaluate the AoA estimation error of various methods in the context of massive-MIMO radar.
+The mean square error (MSE) of estimated AoAs is measured by:

-Here, $\theta_k$ denotes the ground truth AoA of the $k$th target point, whist $\hat{\theta}_k$ is the derived estimation.
-In Figure~\ref{fig:snr}, we show the MSE performance of existing subspace methods.
-The AoAs estimation MSE of all subspace methods would be reduced, as the SNR increases.
-As expected, our fast-MUSIC attains the same MSEs as the standard MUSIC.
-In other words, our new approach scarifies no estimation accuracy and attains the high-resolution AoA estimations.
+Here, $\theta_k$ denotes the ground truth AoA of the $k$th target point, while $\hat{\theta}_k$ denoted its estimation.
+In Figure~\ref{fig:snr}, we show the MSE performance of various subspace methods.
+We set $M=200$, $K=10$ and $N=220$; our fast method 1 is used with $p=11$.
+The AoAs estimation MSE of all subspace methods would be reduced, as SNR increases.
+As noted, SNR affects the spectral gap $\tfrac{ \sigma_{K+1} (\S) }{ \sigma_K (\S) }$, and hence the approximation accuracy of the MUSIC pseudo-spectrum.
+However, it is noteworthy that the MSE of estimated AoA has a \emph{non-linear} relation with the approximated pseudo-spectrum.
+I.e. only when the error of estimated pseudo-spectrum surpasses one threshold, can the attained AoA suffer a serious deviation \cite{1995The,vallet2015performance}.
+In this regard, our fast-MUSIC attains the same MSE as standard MUSIC \footnote{Note that, when the number of elements is relatively small (e.g. $M\leq$100), the MSE of our fast-MUSIC will be still comparable to standard MUSIC.}, even with the pseudo-spectrum approximation error.
+That is to say, it scarifies no accuracy in estimated AoA, while substantially reducing the time complexity.